 The 9 p.m. fever

 Concierge: You text or call.
-I know your child's history.
+I know your history, your medications, what's been going on this week.
 In five minutes, you know whether this needs attention now or monitoring at home.
 If antibiotics are warranted, they're sent to your 24-hour pharmacy.

 The chest tightness after dinner